Earthstar/double-d/milestone2/milestone2.md

 2. Which features are implemented.
 To what extent are they complete?

-    __We have implemented login, path generation, path saving, display of saved paths, location tags, and specifying the distance of tags.
-These features are usable, although the UI may be subject to change.__
+    __We have implemented login such that a user can log in to a page.
+We have not implemented differences in the header's appearance due to login.
+We have implemented path generation, with specified tags, distances, and walking/running.
+If you are logged in and have saved paths, you can view them, but it's a bit buggy.
+The UI is subject to change.
+Try logging in as Admin with password "password"!__

 3. Are there any features you wanted to include in your MVP from Milestone 1 that are not complete?
 If so, which are they?